-warning: Training wheels prevent the regular lean of a bicycle during a turn.
-If the child turns too quickly, the bicycle can fall and cause injury.
-With training wheels, do not permit a child to ride fast or turn suddenly.
+A WARNING: Stabilisers prevent the regular lean of a bicycle during a turn.
+If the child turns too quickly, the bicycle may fall and cause injury.
+With stabilisers, do not permit a child to ride fast or turn suddenly.

 - Inspect your child's bicycle before every ride (see section Before every ride on page 1-13). - Pay extra attention to the grips and end plugs on the handlebars of your child's bicycle.
 In the event of a crash, an exposed handlebar end presents a puncture hazard.